BattleMage0231/Stalkpixel/README.md

 ## Contributing

 This project is not fully mature and is in need of many more features.
 As such, contributions in the form of PRs would be greatly appreciated.
-Specifically, following are things that need to be added or improved:
+The following are things that need to be added or improved:
-1. Parsing identifiers returned by the Hypixel API as readible names
+1. Parsing identifiers returned by the Hypixel API as readible names (Skyblock specifically)
 2. Adding more command line arguments